Residual Finiteness of $A_{2,3,2n}$ Triangle Artin Groups: Finite stature procedure

-We will be performing fiber products of covers of $W\sim W'$ throughout the rest of the paper.
-We choose to work with covers of $W$ instead of $W'$ since $\bar{U}$ has only one vertex, guaranteeing that the immersions $\phi_1$ and $\phi_2$ agree on every vertex.
-This results in $V(Y_1)\times V(Y_2)$ being the vertex set of every fiber product for the rest of this paper.
-Figure 8 shows an example of a fiber product calculation that will be used later on.
+We will be performing fiber products of covers of $W$ and $\sigma(W)$ throughout the rest of the paper.
+Since $W$ and $\sigma(W)$ are homotopy equivalent, we choose to work with covers of $\sigma(W)$ instead of $W$.
+We make this choice since $U$ has only one vertex, which guarantees that the immersions $\phi_1$ and $\phi_2$ in Definition 3.1 will agree on every vertex.
+In terms of Definition 3.1 this means that $U$ will be the graph that we will perform fiber products over (the $X$ in Definition 3.1) and every labeled graph $Y_i$ will combinatorially immerse into $U$.
+This will result in $V(Y_1)\times V(Y_2)$ being the vertex set of every fiber product for the rest of this paper for all $Y_1,Y_2\looparrowright U$.
+Figure 7 shows an example of a fiber product calculation that will be used later on.

-Notice that every element of $V(W)\times V(W)$ is present in the $W\otimes_{\bar{U}}W$ calculation in Figure 8.
-There is a red edge $(a,b)\to (c,d)$ only when there is a red edge $a\to c$ and a red edge $b\to d$ in the respective components of the fiber product.
-The same is true for green and yellow edges.
-For example, in Figure 8 there is a red edge $(3,4)\to(1,2)$ in the second component since there is a red edge $3\to1$ in the first copy of $W$ and a red edge $4\to 2$ in the second copy of $W$.
-Figure 8 also demonstrates that fiber products need not be connected, making choice of basepoint very important when calculating the fundamental group.
-Choosing basepoints $a\in Y_1$ and $b\in Y_2$, makes $(a,b)$ the basepoint in $Y_1\otimes_{\bar{U}} Y_2$.
-We will still be primarily interested in the cores of graphs, and thus will continue to omit the trees needed to complete the cores that appear as connected components of fiber products to actual covers.
+Notice that every element of $V(\sigma(W))\times V(\sigma(W))$ is present in the $\sigma(W)\otimes_{U}\sigma(W)$ calculation in Figure 7, where we have replaced the vertex labels of $\sigma(W)$ with numbers to keep notation clean.
+We will continue with this labeling convention for the rest of the paper.
+Figure 7 also demonstrates that fiber products need not be connected, making choice of basepoint very important when calculating the fundamental group.
+Choosing basepoints $a\in Y_1$ and $b\in Y_2$, makes $(a,b)$ the basepoint in $Y_1\otimes_{U} Y_2$.
+We will still be primarily interested in the cores of graphs, and thus will continue to omit the trees needed to complete the cores that appear as connected components of fiber products to actual covers of $U$.
 The following lemma will come in handy during future calculations.